The Production of Knowledge, 9781108708289

 Colin Elman

-Colin Elman is Professor of Political Science and Director of the Center for Qualitative and Multi-Method Inquiry in the Maxwell School, Syracuse University.
-He co-founded (with Diana Kapiszewski, Georgetown University) the Qualitative Data Repository.
+Professor of Political Science and Director of the Center for Qualitative and Multi-Method Inquiry in the Maxwell School, Syracuse University.
+Co-founder of the Qualitative Data Repository.

-John Gerring is Professor of Government at University of Texas at Austin.
-He serves as co-PI of Varieties of Democracy (V-Dem) and the Global Leadership Project (GLP).
+Professor of Government at the University of Texas at Austin.
+Co-Principal Investigator of the Varieties of Democracy (V-Dem) and the Global Leadership Project (GLP).

-James Mahoney is the Gordon Fulcher Professor in Decision-Making at Northwestern University, where he holds appointments in Political Science and Sociology.
-He is founding director of the Comparative-Historical Social Science (CHSS) program at Northwestern.
+Gordon Fulcher Professor in Decision-Making at Northwestern University, with appointments in Political Science and Sociology.
+Founding Director of the Comparative-Historical Social Science (CHSS) program at Northwestern.

 Returns